dsagman/picat/Hakank v3.md

 hakank2:   reduce(Func,List) = Res
 hakank2: which indicates that it returns something.

 david2: I think these log level errors should be shown by default with the option to turn them off.
-They are valuable for the learner and it's not obvious from the manual that this will help the way you show it will.
+They are valuable for the learner and it's not obvious from the manual that -log will give this extra info.
 david2: Regardless, I made edits to the document to explain this.